Funds

 The Baker-Blockhouse Fund was established with the Beaver County Foundation in 2010.
 The purpose of the fund is to maintain and preserve a historical site of the George Baker II family believed to be, with the Levi Dungan family, the first settlers of Beaver County.
 George Baker II established a homestead in Center Township in 1772.

-The Industrial Heritage Fund was established with an initial grant of $5,000 from J & L Steel Corporation in part to preserve the history of J&L and other historical items of the industrial heritage of Beaver County.
+The Beaver County Industrial Museum Fund was established with an initial grant of $5,000 from J & L Steel Corporation in part to preserve the history of J&L and other historical items of the industrial heritage of Beaver County.

 The Penn’s Woods Equestrian Fund was created in 1995 in part from a special carriage event developed by the late Frank H. Morrow.
 The fund is to be used for the encouragement and promotion of equestrian education and events in Beaver County.